 The AS in Early Childhood Education is not only perfect for those who want to begin a career in the field, but it is ideal for those who are already working in the field and are seeking to build their professional competence and prepare for career mobility.

 Have questions?
-Reach out to an admissions counselor at Post University to learn more about the Associate of Science Degree in Early Childhood Education.
+Reach out to an admissions counselor at Post University to learn more about an online associates degree in early childhood education.

 Thank you for reading!
 The views and information provided in this post do not reflect Post University programs and/or outcomes directly.
 If you are interested in learning more about our programs, you can find a complete list of our programs on our website or reach out directly!